The Sierpinski Carpet as a Final Coalgebra: The functors and

-Then note that
+\arraystretch{1.1} Then note that

-where the inequality follows from $(\sqtwo)$.
-So the score of the shortest path in $M\otimes B$ is bounded below by the score of the corresponding path in $M\otimes U_0$, which is an upper bound of the distance between the correspond points in $M\otimes U_0$ (since there may be a shorter path). \end{proof}
+\arraystretch{1} where the inequality follows from $(\sqtwo)$.
+So the score of the shortest path in $M\otimes B$ is bounded below by the score of the corresponding path in $M\otimes U_0$, which is an upper bound of the distance between the corresponding points in $M\otimes U_0$.
+(But there may be a shorter path in $M\otimes U_0$, and this is why our result has an inequality.) \endproof